-Go through t shirt drawer, get rid of stained, ill fitting, or unwanted tops – One drawer at a time and before you know it we will have the dresser in order!
+Go through your t-shirt drawer, and get rid of stained, ill-fitting, or unwanted tops.
+One drawer at a time and before you know it we will have the dresser in order!

-Season your cast iron pan- Seasoning your cast iron pan keeps it in top shape and will make your recipes turn out perfect everytime.
-Scrub cast iron with hot soapy water, dry well, rub with a thick coat of vegetable oil using a cloth, bake upside down in an oven preheated to 325 for one hour (place a piece of foil on the lower rack to catch drips).
+Season your cast iron pan.
+Seasoning your cast iron pan keeps it in top shape and will make your recipes turn out perfect every time.
+Scrub cast iron with hot soapy water, dry well, rub with a thick coat of vegetable oil using a cloth, and bake upside down in an oven preheated to 325 for one hour (place a piece of foil on the lower rack to catch drips).

-Dust/Clean all TV screens throughout the house- Dust builds up and while it is not as noticeable as the TV is running it shows terrible when it’s dark.
+Dust/Clean all TV screens throughout the house.
+Dust builds up and while it is not as noticeable as the TV is running it shows terribly when it’s dark.
 This electronics cleaner can make the job easy!

 Wipe down all interior doors throughout the house with a damp rag- Use a magic eraser for stubborn marks and scuffs.

-Clean hair brushes thoroughly- Use a comb to remove as much hair and dust from brush as possible.
+Clean hairbrushes thoroughly- Use a comb to remove as much hair and dust from the brush as possible.
 Soak brushes in hot soapy water for an hour, rinse, and allow to dry.

-Dust all pictures and decor on the walls- Use a telescoping handle to get high and cut the dust down on out of reach photographs.
-This microfiber duster set with extendable handle makes the job easy.
+Dust all pictures and decor on the walls.
+Use a telescoping handle to get high and cut the dust down on out-of-reach photographs.
+This microfiber duster set with an extendable handle makes the job easy.

-Scrub the front door well, change out your winter wreath if you have one- Create a welcoming front door that sparkles.
+Scrub the front door well, and change out your winter wreath if you have one.
+Create a welcoming front door that sparkles.

-Grove Collaborative has a special offer of a healthy home essentials bundle to help people keep their homes stocked with the best products…all while staying warm inside.
-When you place your first order of $20 from Grove using my link, you’ll get:
+Grove Collaborative has a special offer of a bundle to help people keep their homes stocked with the best products…all while staying warm inside.
+When you place your first order of $25 from Grove using my link, you’ll get:

 - Mrs. Meyer’s Hand Soap